Let's be honest. How many people actually want to be on a diet?

 You can also focus your fast in the afternoon by making your eating period last from 8am to 4pm; the timing is less important than the ratio of eating to fasting.

-As the name implies, daily intermittent fasting produces the best results when it is done every day, which makes it easy to set up a routine.
+As the name implies, 16/8 intermittent fasting produces the best results when it is done every day, which makes it easy to set up a routine.

 It's also one of the best fasting plans to integrate into normal life, especially if you skip breakfast.
 Because lunch and dinners tend to be communal meals, you won't have to worry about your fast affecting social events.

-Though this plan works well for weight loss, it can put athletes at a disadvantage because skipping a meal everyday makes it difficult for them to eat enough calories to maintain their muscle mass.
+Though intermittent fasting for weight loss works very well, it can put athletes at a disadvantage because skipping a meal everyday makes it difficult for them to eat enough calories to maintain their muscle mass.

 To avoid this problem, Berkhan recommends eating higher protein meals on days when you work out and focusing your diet on carbohydrates over fat.